A grant is one form of financial aid that typically does not have to be repaid.

 • complete the application process by:

-• being certified as meeting eligibility requirements by the college at which you will use the scholarship, and
+• be certified as meeting eligibility requirements by the college at which you will use the scholarship, and

 • accepting the scholarship (if one is offered)

-• the teaching commitment for this program must be fulfilled
+• the teaching commitment must be fulfilled at an Illinois school district

-• not have previously received funds from the MTI Scholarship Program for the equivalent of four academic years, which is the program maximum
+• not have previously received funds from the Teachers of Illinois Scholarship Program for the equivalent of four academic years, which is the programs maximum

 How to Apply

-Even if you are not certain where you will be attending college in the fall, you are strongly encouraged to submit your complete applications on or before the March 31 priority application consideration date, listing the approved Illinois college you are most likely to attend.
-If you then decide to attend a different college after your applications have been submitted, you must report that change to ISAC, as described below in the Changes to Application Data section.
+Even if you are not certain you will be attending college, you are strongly encouraged to submit your complete applications on or before the priority consideration date, listing all the approved Illinois colleges you are most likely to attend.
+If you then decide to attend a different college after your applications have been submitted, you must report that change to ISAC, as described in the Changes to Application Data section on the Teachers of Illinois Scholarship Program webpage.

 • Illinois Special Education Teacher Tuition Waiver (SETTW) Program